MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 - **sp_send_dbmail**: After you run the Transact-SQL statement, you see the Service Broker events that are used to put the messages on the `ExternalMailQueue` queue.

 - **Service Broker Activation for sending messages** to SMTP server through *DatabaseMail.exe*.
-The application name is "Microsoft SQL Server Service Broker Activation".
+The application name is "Microsoft SQL Server Service Broker Activation."

 - **Database Mail External Program**: This is the external Database Mail program that receives messages from the `ExternalMailQueue` queue and prepares messages to send to the SMTP server.
-The application name is "DatabaseMail - DatabaseMail - Id\<PID\>".
+The application name is "DatabaseMail - DatabaseMail - Id\<PID\>."

 - **Database Mail External Program**: This is another connection from Database Mail.
 After the first connection processes the existing messages on the `ExternalMailQueue` queue, the connection is created to listen for additional messages to be placed on the queue.
 If there are no other messages on the queue, *DatabaseMail.exe* will terminate and close this connection.

 - **Service Broker Activation for receiving response messages** from SMTP server through *DatabaseMail.exe*.
 It updates the sysmail tables to log results of mails that are sent.

 You can only know the expected behavior by viewing many of the traces.
 The best way to know the differences is to compare your trace with the one of the successfully sent Database Mails.
 If you can sometimes send a Database Mail, compare the trace with a successful trace, see the difference, and check for any errors that are reported by the SPIDs.
-If you can’t send any Database Mail, compare the trace with the one that’s sent successfully in your test environment.
+If you can't send any Database Mail, compare the trace with the one that's sent successfully in your test environment.

 ## Method 4: Capture and analyze Process Monitor events